Embed This Data

 - FDI Inflow:

-Iran’s economic freedom score is 43.2, making its economy the 168th freest in the 2013 Index.
-Its score has increased by 0.9 point from last year, with a notable decline in monetary freedom offset by small gains in five of the 10 economic freedoms including control of government spending.
+Iran’s economic freedom score is 41.8, making its economy the 171st freest in the 2015 Index.
+Its score has increased by 1.5 points since last year, with improvements in five of the 10 economic freedoms, including labor freedom, the control of government spending, and monetary freedom, outweighing a decline in business freedom.
 Iran is ranked last out of 15 countries in the Middle East/North Africa region, and its overall score is well below the world and regional averages.

-The top income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
-All property transfers are subject to a standard tax.
-A value-added tax (VAT) has been collected intermittently.
-The overall tax burden is estimated to equal 8.4 percent of total domestic income, and government spending is equivalent to 25.5 percent of GDP.
-The government budget is in surplus because of oil revenue, and public debt is below 15 percent of GDP.
+Iran’s top individual income tax rate is 35 percent, and its top corporate tax rate is 25 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden is equal to 5.9 percent of domestic output.
+Total government expenditures equal 15.3 percent of gross domestic product, and public debt is equivalent to 11 percent of GDP.